Paouky/paouky-docs/docs/about-grin/emission.md

 An apparent issue with this approach is that overall security spend is likely to decrease as time passes, making the chain fundamentally less secure in the face of mining attacks, whether by selfish attackers or state actors.
 This results in a "tragedy of the commons", as individual users strive to pay a minimum amount of fees, while also depending on the security that their fees are paying for[^1].

-Although not as obvious, even a chain with extremely high transaction fees is uniquely prone to selfish mining attacks and undercutting[^2], potentially making a 51% attack possible with much less than the majority mining power.
-This causes inherent instability which would have otherwise been avoided, given a chain with similar mining revenues earned only through block subsidy.
+Even then, the stability of a chain sustaining it self through high transaction fees is questionable[^2], potentially being prone to a new set of mining attacks, all of which could be avoided given similar mining revenues earned only through block subsidy.

 ## Distribution